Future-Dependent Value-Based Off-Policy Evaluation in POMDPs: Introduction

-OPE with unmeasured confounders has been actively studied \citep{zhang2016markov,wang2020provably,liao2021instrumental,nair2021spectral,kallus2020confounding,guo2022provably,tennenholtz2020off}.
-Among them, \cite{tennenholtz2020off} adopts the POMDP model to formulate the OPE problem in the presence of unmeasured confounders.
-In their formulation, the behavior policy is assumed to be a function of the latent state whereas the evaluation policy is a function of the observation.
-They borrow ideas from the causal inference literature on double negative control adjustment \citep{miao2018identifying,miao2018confounding,cui2020semiparametric,kallus2021causal,shi2020multiply} to derive consistent value estimators in tabular settings.
-Later, \cite{bennett2021off} and \cite{shi2021minimax} extend their proposal to allow for general function approximation using certain confounding bridge functions (see the difference between these bridge functions and the proposed future-dependent value function in \pref{sec:difference}).
+\textbf{OPE in confounded POMDPs.} \quad OPE with unmeasured confounders has been actively studied \citep{zhang2016markov,namkoong2020off,tennenholtz2020off,wang2020provably,kallus2020confounding,liao2021instrumental,nair2021spectral,guo2022provably,shi2022off,xu2022instrumental,lu2022pessimism,chen2023unified,bruns2023robust}.
+Among them, \cite{tennenholtz2020off} adopted the POMDP model to formulate the OPE problem in the presence of unmeasured confounders.
+They borrowed ideas from the causal inference literature on double negative control adjustment \citep{miao2018identifying,miao2018confounding,cui2020semiparametric,kallus2021causal,shi2020multiply} to derive consistent value estimators in tabular settings.
+Later, \cite{bennett2021off} and \cite{shi2021minimax} extend their proposal by incorporating confounding bridge functions, thereby enabling general function approximation. (see the difference between these bridge functions and the proposed future-dependent value function in \pref{sec:difference}).
 However, these methods do not apply to our unconfounded POMDP setting.
-This is because these methods require the behavior policy to depend on the latent state only to leverage certain conditional independence properties.
-These properties no longer hold in our setting where the behavior policy is a function of the observation.
-In addition, it remains unclear how to utilize extended futures (i.e., multi-step future observations) in their confounded setting .
-On the contrary, this is possible in the unconfounded setting, as we will show later.
+This is because these methods require the behavior policy to \textit{only} depend on the latent state to ensure certain conditional independence assumptions.
+These assumptions are violated in our setting, where the behavior policy may depend on the observation -- a common scenario in practical applications.
+In addition, we show that in the unconfounded setting, it is feasible to leverage multi-step future observations to relax specific rank conditions in their proposal, which is found to be difficult in the confounded setting \citep{nair2021spectral}.
+Refer to Example~\ref{exa:tabular}.